gnosis/conditional-tokens-contracts/docs/developer-guide.rst

 Querying and Transferring Stake
 -------------------------------

-Outcome tokens in positions are not ERC20 tokens, but rather part of an `ERC1155 multitoken`_.
+The ConditionalTokens contract implements the `ERC1155 multitoken`_ interface.
 In addition to a holder address, each token is indexed by an ID in this standard.
-In particular, position IDs are used to index outcome tokens.
+In particular, position IDs are used to index conditional tokens.
 This is reflected in the balance querying function:

 .. sol:function:: balanceOf(address owner, uint256 positionId) external view returns (uint256)

-To transfer outcome tokens, the following functions may be used, as per ERC1155:
+To transfer conditional tokens, the following functions may be used, as per ERC1155:

 .. sol:function::
     safeTransferFrom(address from, address to, uint256 positionId, uint256 value, bytes data) external